emulation-plans/emulation-plans/README.md

 I wanted to put something together for the community to be able to use, to aid in the sometimes odious task of Adversary Emulation.

-The idea being that the community (for now, me) can build out Emulation Plans and save them in a consistent repository for sharing at a later date.
+The idea being that the community can build out Emulation Plans and save them in a consistent repository for sharing at a later date.
+Part of this is ensuring plans are generated in a consistent pattern.
+To address this;

-A core principal taught on the wonderful SANS SEC699 Course is that _Purple Teaming_ can be used as a great way to help bring Red and Blue teams together.
-Don't see this as a way to 'get one over' on your colleagues/peers.
-See this as a way to collaborate as a team.
+- I have created two scripts, one to ensure a reliable and repeatable pattern for developing plans.
+- The second, to deploy plans in a custom `Emulation Plans` Caldera plugin.

-Test your SIEM, Test your EDR, don't test your colleagues.
+Test your SIEM, Test your EDR, don't use this as a way to shame/embarrass your colleagues, you're all on the same team.

 ## WTF is going on here?
 The directory structure should make sense;